Llaves/ClaudeExport/README.md

 ## Use
 Because the extenson captures the JSON as it's downloaded, if the extension is not active when the page was initially downloaded you will get a message "no conversation captured" when you try to view or download the captured conversations.
 If this occurs, just reload the page and try again.

+By default, printing does not include non-inlined artifacts - ie, artifacts that appear in the slide-out panel.
+There is a checkbox labeled Print All Artifacts in the pop-up menu.
+If you check this box *before* exporting the HTML, a  all the artiprinted version will have all artifacts printed where they occur in the conversation.
+The browser view of the file is the same whether or not the box is ticked.